huggingface/blog/the_n_implementation_details_of_rlhf_with_ppo.md

 2. present a checklist of implementation details, similar to the spirit of [*The 37 Implementation Details of Proximal Policy Optimization*](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/); [*Debugging RL, Without the Agonizing Pain*](https://andyljones.com/posts/rl-debugging.html).
 3. provide a simple-to-read and minimal reference implementation of RLHF;

 This work is just for educational / learning purposes.
-For more advanced users requiring more features, such as running larger models with PEFT, [*huggingface/trl*](https://github.com/huggingface/trl) would be a great choice.
-The rest of the section is organized as follows.
+For advanced users requiring more features, such as running larger models with PEFT, [*huggingface/trl*](https://github.com/huggingface/trl) would be a great choice.

 - In [Matching Learning Curves](#matching-learning-curves), we show our main contribution: creating a codebase that can reproduce OAI’s results in the stylistic tasks and matching learning curves very closely with [*openai/lm-human-preferences*](https://github.com/openai/lm-human-preferences).
 - We then take a technical deep dive into the implementation details that are relevant to reproducing OAI’s work.
 In [General Implementation Details](#general-implementation-details), we talk about basic details, such as how rewards/values are generated and how responses are generated.
 In [Reward Model Implementation Details](#reward-model-implementation-details), we talk about details such as reward normalization.
 In [Policy Training Implementation Details](#policy-training-implementation-details), we discuss details such as rejection sampling and reward “whitening”.